Last Web page update: 4/18/2022, GPT fdisk version 1.0.9

 If you download the source RPM, you can build the software and install it on any RPM-based distribution, or on Debian-based distributions with a bit more effort.
 You will need to install several packages.
 I recommend you launch Synaptic, Yumex, YaST2, or any other GUI package manager your distribution uses.
 Look for packages called gcc-c++, e2fsprogs-devel, libicu-devel, and popt-devel, and install them.
 Unfortunately, the package names vary from one distribution to another; for instance, some use -dev rather than -devel as part of the name, and sometimes the development files (normally in the -devel or -dev package) are included in the main package (such as in popt instead of popt-devel).
 You may also find you'll need to install other packages, such as libstdc++-devel.
 On Debian-based distributions, the build-essential package should pull in these common packages.

 A successful build will end with a line reading + exit 0.
-The result is two new binary package files, usually in /usr/src/rpm/RPMS/arch/, where arch is an architecture code for your system.
-Sometimes the files are placed in a subdirectory of your home directory instead; look for the location on a line beginning with Wrote: about a dozen lines up from the end of the rpmbuild output.
+The result is two new binary package files, usually in /usr/src/rpm/RPMS/arch/ or ~/rpmbuild/RPMS/arch/, where arch is an architecture code for your system.
+If you can't find the files, look for the location on a line beginning with Wrote: about a dozen lines up from the end of the rpmbuild output.
 Once you've found these files, you can install them from that location or copy them somewhere convenient and install them from there.

 If the build fails, chances are you're missing a development package.
 Examine the output, and find the first error message.
 Chances are there will be a report of a missing file a line or two above that, as in: